project-unisonOS/unison-docs/architecture.md

 See the EventEnvelope spec for request structure and validation details.

+For a hands-on guide to running the devstack and shell, see [dev/DEV-MODE-QUICKSTART.md](dev/DEV-MODE-QUICKSTART.md).

 ### Correlation and Logging

 - All inter-service requests include a correlation header `X-Event-ID` generated by the Orchestrator.
 - The Orchestrator also returns `event_id` in JSON responses for `/ready` and `/event` so logs across services can be correlated.
 - All core services write structured JSON logs containing `service`, `message`, `ts`, and relevant fields (including `event_id` when available).

 ## Summary

 Project Unison provides the architectural foundation for context‑aware, generative computing.
 By combining modular orchestration, policy‑gated trust, and standardized event flow, it enables devices to generate personalized experiences on demand—securely, privately, and in real time.